 Our physical qubits are photons generated by deterministic quantum emitters (QEs).
-From these physical qubits we build logical qubit in the form of foliated quantum error correction codes (QECCs)~\cite{bolt2016foliated,bolt2018decoding,bolt2018measurement} to achieve fault-tolerance.
-We choose foliated QECCs as they are both compatible with quantum computing using a measurement-based model and particularly advantageous in photonic architectures.
+From these physical qubits we build logical qubit in the form of foliated quantum error correction codes (QECCs)~\cite{bolt2016foliated,bolt2018decoding,bolt2018measurement,chan2025practical, chen2025fusion} to achieve fault-tolerance.
 Foliated QECCs are constructed by stacking individual 2D Calderbank-Steane-Shor (CSS) QECCs to form a 3D lattice where $X$ and $Z$ syndrome qubits can reside in alternating layers and the third spacial dimension of the foliated QECC lattice acts as a quasi-temporal dimension.
 At any given instance the state of the logical qubit is encoded on the data qubits of a single layer (foliation) of the QECC.
 This logical state can be teleported to subsequent foliations via entanglement between data qubits and single-qubit measurement with corrections and unitary evolutions being applied at each step.

 The connectivity within the 3D foliated QECC lattice, both through individual layers (intra-layer) and between layers (inter-layer), is critical to the fault-tolerance and longevity of the logical qubits.
 We have two options for generating entanglement between physical photonic qubits either: (1) utilising the spin of QEs to deterministically generate entangled photonic qubit states; or (2) performing some variation of photonic fusion operation between two entangled photonic qubit states.
 We now outline these two approaches in more detail.